hany606/COEX-Internship19/projects/Human_pose_estimation_drone_control/README.md

 - Test it on different hardwars and OS [].
 - Adding more poses [].
 - Add takeoff and land by the poses [].
+- Improve the movement of the drone over the ArUco markers [].
+- Make the drone fly not by one ArUco markers as steps but as distances as steps [].

 ## Future application